MoscatelliMarco/stripe-mongoose-api/README.md

 ```
 npm install stripe-mongoose-api
 ```
-Stripe Mongoose Api does not require `stripe`, `mongoose` or `crypto` dependencies directly but expects you to have these dependencies installed.
+Stripe Mongoose Api does not require `stripe`, `mongoose`, `crypto` or `colors` dependencies directly but expects you to have these dependencies installed.

 ## Usage
 ### Plugin Stripe Mongoose Api